-Currently, 131I-omburtamab is being evaluated in an ongoing clinical study (Study 09-090) for the treatment of DSRCT.
-After completing the BLA submission for CNS/LM from NB, we intend to discuss with the FDA the protocol for the continuation and expansion of this DSRCT study.
-We believe that we may qualify for a sBLA, assuming positive pivotal data.
+131I-omburtamab is being evaluated in a clinical Phase 1 study (Study 09-090) for the treatment of DSRCT.
+A Phase 2 study (Study 19-182) for the treatment of DSRCT is also ongoing.
+We intend to discuss the protocol with the FDA and we believe that we may qualify for a sBLA, assuming positive pivotal data.

-Study 09-090: Phase 1 Study of Intraperitoneal Radioimmunotherapy with 131I-omburtamab for Patients with Desmoplastic Small Round Cell Tumors and Other Solid Tumors Involving the Peritoneum
+Study 09-090: Phase 1 Study of Intraperitoneal Radioimmunotherapy with 13I-omburtamab for Patients with Desmoplastic Small Round Cell Tumors and Other Solid Tumors Involving the Peritoneum